An easy low-carb keto Italian dressing recipe with tasty Italian flavor, creamy texture, and 0.5 grams of net carbs per serving.

 - Option 1 – skip the mayonnaise and Parmesan cheese!
 It makes a clear Italian vinaigrette not creamy but delicious.

 - Option 2 – replace mayonnaise with dairy-free coconut yogurt and Parmesan with nutritional yeast!
-This increases the carbs a little because nutritional yeast is high in carbs, but if you follow a vegan keto diet, that’s a great alternative to make a creamy, cheesy salad dressing using wholesome ingredients.
+This increases the carbs a little because nutritional yeast is high in carbs, but if you follow a vegan keto diet, that’s a great alternative to making a creamy, cheesy salad dressing using wholesome ingredients.

-You can also drizzle Italian dressing on half avocado for a quick keto savory snack or dip in raw keto vegetable sticks like celery or cucumber.
+You can also drizzle Italian dressing on half avocado for a quick keto savory snack or dip it in raw keto vegetable sticks like celery or cucumber.

 Have you made this keto Italian salad dressing recipe?
 Share a comment or review below to tell me how you used your dressing!

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.